1. Start early

 Then you’ll get adviser access to our free adviser portal– here you can oversee your students’ applications.
 You will be able to:

-- monitor how much of the application your students have completed
+- monitor progress on how much of the application your students have completed

 - create, edit and approve their references (see guidance on reference writing)